Sep

 Cell B8 contains the NPV formula, i.e. =NPV(B7,B2:B6)+B1.

 So, where does Goal Seek come in?
 Let me introduce you to the concept of Internal Rate of Return.
-The IRR is that interest rate at which the NPV equals zero.
+The IRR is that discount rate at which the NPV equals zero.

 We will now use Goal Seek to set NPV to zero.

-In Excel 2007, goto Data > What-If Analysis > Goal Seek.
+In Excel 2007, Excel 2010 and Excel 2013, goto Data > What-If Analysis > Goal Seek.
 In Excel 2003, the menu path is Tools > Goal Seek or you can use the shortcut key Alt + T + G in this order.

 Select Data > What-If Analysis > Data Table